Bindings in Azure Functions are quite crucial. This Azure article will discuss different types of Bindings in Azure Functions.

 Azure Functions Bindings

-Azure Functions bindings can be InPut or OutPut bindings.
+Azure Function bindings can be InPut or OutPut bindings.
 You can call the Bindings as the connection to the data within your Azure Function.

-- Output Bindings: Output Bindings are exactly the opposite of the Input Bindings, this is the data that the Azure function sends.
+- Output Bindings: Output Bindings are precisely the opposite of the Input Bindings.
+This is the data that the Azure function sends.

 Azure Function Multiple Output Bindings

-Sometimes you will have some scenarios, where you will have to configure the Azure Function with multiple output bindings.
-If you will consider a scenario where you will have to create an Azure Function that outputs the message to Azure Queue Storage and the same message you have to output in the Azure Table Storage as well.
+Sometimes, you will have some scenarios where you must configure the Azure Function with multiple output bindings; if you consider a scenario where you will have to create an Azure Function that outputs the message to Azure Queue Storage, and the exact message you have to output in the Azure Table Storage as well.

 You can able to achieve this using the Azure Function.
 We will see the steps to implement these scenarios using the Azure Portal.

-Navigate to the Azure Function App, that you have created above and click on the Functions from the left navigation and create an HTTP trigger function like the above.
+Navigate to the Azure Function App you have created above, click on the Functions from the left navigation, and create an HTTP trigger function like the above.

 Once your function is created, click on the Integration option from the left navigation on the Azure Function page.